elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} They are landing ...
 The Whites are landing ...
 They come to put the yoke back on us ...
-They come to restore slavery here in our free Haiti.
+They come to restore slavery here on our free Haiti.

 - {:.sp} The Crowd.